Symptoms of Gluten Intolerance and Gluten Allergies

 1. Indigestion and Related Symptoms

-In addition to the celiac disease-specific symptoms, you might also experience common indigestion symptoms seen with non-celiac gluten sensitivity.
+In addition to the celiac specific symptoms, you might also experience common indigestion symptoms seen with non-celiac gluten sensitivity.
 These include:

 - Bloating and gas